Content

 Pitfall #7: Separator Integration Challenge in Concatenated Queries

 ⚠️ Issue: Sometimes, when putting together query results, you need to add custom separators between values.
-Doing this with CONCATENATE or the & operator can be tricky and add complexity.
+Use the CONCATENATE function or the & operator can be tricky and add complexity.

 ✅ Solution: Try using TEXTJOIN instead.
 It lets you set custom delimiters and works with QUERY and ARRAYFORMULA to join strings with your chosen separator.
 It's a simpler way to format your concatenated data just the way you want it.